fluxcd/flagger/docs/gitbook/how-it-works.md

 ### Canary Custom Resource

-For a deployment named _podinfo_, a canary promotion can be defined using Flagger's custom resource:
+For a deployment named _podinfo_, a canary can be defined using Flagger's custom resource:

 ```yaml
 apiVersion: flagger.app/v1alpha3